bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_social_network/README.md

 Note that in the above example, the average number of friendships is exactly 2 but the actual number of friends per user ranges anywhere from 0 to 4.

 * Hint 1: To create N random friendships, you could create a list with all possible friendship combinations, shuffle the list, then grab the first N elements from the list.
 You will need to `import random` to get shuffle.
 * Hint 2: `addFriendship(1, 2)` is the same as `addFriendship(2, 1)`.
-You want to avoid calling one after the other since it will do nothing but print a warning.
+You should avoid calling one after the other since it will do nothing but print a warning.
 You can avoid this by only creating friendships where user1 < user2.

 ## 2. Degrees of Separation

-Now that you have a graph full of users and friendships, you can search through their social graphs. `getAllSocialPaths()` takes a userID and returns a dictionary containing every user in that user's extended network along with the shortest friendship path between them.
+Now that you have a graph full of users and friendships, you can crawl through their social graphs. `getAllSocialPaths()` takes a userID and returns a dictionary containing every user in that user's extended network along with the shortest friendship path between each.

 ```
 >>> sg = SocialGraph()